-To avoid an explosion, keep open flames and sparks away from the battery, especially while charging.
+Keep open flames and sparks away from the battery.

-When removing or installing battery cables, disconnect the negative cable FIRST and reconnect it LAST.
+- Be careful when handling the battery. - Avoid spilling electrolyte. - Keep flames and sparks away from the battery. - When removing or installing battery cables, disconnect the negative cable FIRST and reconnect it LAST.
 If not done in this order, the positive terminal can be shorted to the frame by a tool.